- Business, Industry, and Commerce

 Social services professionals and those in the medical field need to understand the language of their clientele and patients in order to provide them with the best possible care.

-The U.S. government is one of the nation's largest employers and has exciting job opportunities for candidates with foreign language skills.
-Federal jobs offer competitive salaries to professionals who specialize in foreign languages and are knowledgeable in foreign cultures.
+The U.S. government is one of the nation's largest employers and has exciting job opportunities for candidates with world language skills.
+Federal jobs offer competitive salaries to professionals who specialize in world languages and are knowledgeable in foreign cultures.